At a glance

 Take your cat to the veterinarian immediately.

-Decrease body temperature.
-Your veterinarian will carefully bring your cat’s body temperature down to a safe level.
-He will introduce cool fluids to the body either intravenously or by administering a cool water enema.
+- Your veterinarian will carefully bring your cat’s body temperature down to a safe level with lukewarm water and fans.

-Cats who have suffered heat stroke are at greater risk of developing it again.
+Cats who have suffered heat stroke are at increased risk of developing it again.
 So it is important to take the necessary steps to avoid this.

 Carefully monitor your cat’s health for signs of possible long-term damage caused by the heatstroke and speak to your veterinarian if you see anything unusual.